Rowena, South Dakota

 Rowena (pronounced "roh-WEE'-nuh") is an unincorporated community and a census-designated place (CDP) in Minnehaha County, South Dakota, United States.
-The population of the CDP was 68 at the 2020 census.
+The population of the CDP was 68 at the 2020 United States census.
 It is located along South Dakota Highway 42.

-Rowena is located at 43°31′08″N 96°33′22″W, just over one mile north of the border with Iowa, approximately 5 mi east of Sioux Falls, and 5 mi west of the Minnesota border, at an elevation of 1,411 feet (430 m).
+Rowena is located at 43°31′08″N 96°33′22″W, just over one mile north of the border with Iowa, approximately 5 mi east of Sioux Falls, and 5 mi west of the Minnesota border, at an elevation of 1,437 feet.
 The ZIP Code is 57056.

 Television towers

 Two of South Dakota's tallest structures are located near Rowena: the 1,999 ft (609.2 meters) high KDLT Tower, and the slightly shorter KELO TV Tower.

 History

 The community has the name of Rowena, a character in the novel Ivanhoe.
 The city was founded by the Illinois Central Railroad when it was extended to that point.